 Because clearly, experiences don’t necessarily point us to the truth.
 Great experiences with yoga don’t mean that everything the teachings say is right.

 If you feel great, that doesn’t mean everything is okay in the world in that moment.
-If you feel great, it doesn’t validate that the teachings are ‘ancient techniques’ that will liberate you.
+If you feel great, it doesn’t validate that the teachings are indeed very specific ‘ancient techniques’ that will liberate you.
 If you feel great, it doesn’t mean you have transformed all your traumas and live your life according to your destiny.
 If the yoga makes you feel great, it doesn’t mean it isn’t at the same time allowing you to repress other parts of your psyche, to deepen trauma patterns that you have.

 If you feel great, this means that at that moment, happy hormones are racing through your body and make you feel good.